Asymmetries of Service: Interdependence and Synchronicity: A Second Dimension of Customer-Agent (A)Symmetry

 To connect this observation to interdependence, let us invoke the idea behind the telephone wire diagrams of Figures~\ref{telephoneFig} and~\ref{fig:convAll}.
 If, say, $\rho_\mathsf{1}$ goes to 0, then we expect the triangles on the top half of these plots to vanish, and thus the mean $\mathsf{1}$-paced asynchrony duration would likewise go to 0.
 Equivalently, if $\rho_\mathsf{2} \to 0$, we would find that $\E{\bar \tau^\mathsf{2}} \to 0$.
-These arguments can be quickly formalized through the parking function decomposition, as Proposition~\ref{binSidesProp} can be used to imply that

-for each side $s \in \{\mathsf{1}, \mathsf{2}\}$, where $\Delta_1$ is distributed according to the density $\gamma_s(\cdot)$ given in Definition~\ref{pfcDef}.
-Then, drawing inspiration from the frameworks of service design, let us suppose that the total average taskload is fixed, but that the service platform can control the average amount of tasks per side.
-Again, by Proposition~\ref{binSidesProp}, this means that we can let $\rho$ be held constant, and then the mean number of customer contributions will be $\rho_\mathsf{1}/(1 - \rho)$, while the mean number of agent contributions will be $(\rho - \rho_\mathsf{1})/(1-\rho)$.
+These arguments can be quickly formalized through the parking function decomposition, as Proposition~\ref{binSidesProp} can be used to imply that \editTwo{$ \E{\bar \tau^s} \leq {\rho_s}\E{\Delta} /({1 - \rho}) $} for each side $s \in \{\mathsf{1}, \mathsf{2}\}$, where $\Delta$ is distributed according to the density $\gamma_s(\cdot)$ given in Definition~\ref{pfcDef}.
+Then, drawing inspiration from the frameworks of service design, let us suppose that the total average taskload is fixed, but the service platform can control the average amount of tasks per side.
+Again, by Proposition~\ref{binSidesProp}, this means that we can let $\rho$ be held constant, and the mean number of customer contributions will be $\rho_\mathsf{1}/(1 - \rho)$, whereas the mean number of agent contributions will be $\rho_\mathsf{2}/(1-\rho) = (\rho - \rho_\mathsf{1})/(1-\rho)$.

-Hence, a second main shape result emerges: as $\rho_\mathsf{1}$ tends to either of its extremes, 0 (meaning agent self-production) or $\rho$ (meaning customer self-production), we find a $\U$-shape of the concurrency-optimized throughput as a function of the interdependence in the service.
-In Theorem~\ref{uThm}, we generalize this insight beyond the illustrative example.
+Hence, a second main \editTwo{service asymmetry} result emerges: as $\rho_\mathsf{1}$ tends to either of its extremes, 0 (meaning agent self-production) or $\rho$ (meaning customer self-production), we find a $\U$-shape of the concurrency-optimized throughput as a function of the interdependence.
+In Theorem~\ref{uThm}, we generalize this insight.